yalue/onnxruntime_go_examples/README.md

 # You can specify any version of the onnxruntime library here, but this would
 # be the correct library version on 64-bit AMD or Intel Linux systems.
-./sum_and_difference --onnxruntime_lib ../third_party/onnxruntime_x86_64.so
+./sum_and_difference --onnxruntime_lib ../third_party/onnxruntime.so
 ```

-Though different examples may use different mechanisms for locating the
+Be aware that different examples may use different mechanisms for locating the
-correct shared library.
+correct shared library version.

 List of Examples